A Louisville Nursing Home Abuse Lawyer Discusses Sexual Abuse Claims

-- The nursing home hires staff members with a history of nursing home abuse or sexual abuse.
+- It hires staff members with a history of nursing home abuse or sexual abuse.

-- The nursing home does not properly train staff members regarding how to recognize and report abuses, how to treat patients, or how to supervise residents.
+- The facility does not properly train staff members regarding how to recognize and report abuses, how to treat patients, or how to supervise residents.

 - The nursing home does not properly monitor residents who have cognitive or personality disorders.

-- The nursing home has inadequate security and safety features, such as cameras.
+- It has inadequate security and safety features, such as cameras.

-If you can prove that your loved one’s nursing home was negligent with regard to a sexual abuse incident, they may be responsible for damages, including associated past and future medical bills, therapy, and pain and suffering.
+If you can prove that your loved one’s facility was negligent with regard to a sexual abuse incident, they may be responsible for damages, including associated past and future medical bills, therapy, and pain and suffering.

-Stop Nursing Home Sexual Abuse.
+Stop Nursing Home Sexual Abuse In Kentucky.
 Start With Your Loved One’s Case.